In Operators§

 See primary documentation in context for infix andthen.

-The andthen operator returns Empty upon encountering the first undefined argument, otherwise the last argument.
-Last argument is returned as-is, without being checked for definedness at all.
+The andthen operator returns Empty if the first argument is undefined, otherwise the last argument.
+The last argument is returned as-is, without being checked for definedness at all.
 Short-circuits.
 The result of the left side is bound to $_ for the right side, or passed as arguments if the right side is a Callable, whose count must be 0 or 1.

 A handy use of this operator is to alias a routine's return value to $_ and to do additional manipulation with it, such as printing or returning it to caller.
 Since the andthen operator short-circuits, statements on the right-hand side won't get executed, unless left-hand side is defined (tip: Failures are never defined, so you can handle them with this operator).